RazvanBerbece/PatientRecords-SecureComp/reporting/flaws/password_security/README.md

 The application uses the function to compare the text received as password in the login form.
 `stmt.setString(2, getHash(password))`
-The same fucntion could be used in a registration process, hashing the new password before storing.
+The same function could be used in a registration process, hashing the new password before storing.

 # Evidence
 ### Screenshot of final database data and schema that shows the passwords stored in hashed text.